How to Do Astrophotography: Tips, Techniques, and Gear Guide

 Low Light Pollution: Remote Locations

-To get the desirable results, find a location far from cities where light pollution is minimal.
+To get the desirable results, go to a location far from cities where light pollution is minimal.
 Luminance can greatly affect the astrophotography setting on your camera, making it harder to capture the faint details of cosmic bodies.
 Remote areas offer darker skies, which are ideal for astrophotography.

 Proper Gear Customization